ror-community/ror-site/content/blog/2023-03-22-scholastica-case-study.md

 ### {{< figure src="/img/blog/scholastica/cschires.jpg" class="round-figure" alt="Cory Schires" >}} Cory Schires

 Thanks.
 Again, credit to Danielle for marketing.
-At Scholastica, we all advocate for shipping features around integrating our software with industry partners or improving our existing integrations with solutions that support the flow of research throughout the scholarly communication lifecycle.
-Integrations enable us to connect with the broader publishing and research community more to keep raising awareness of Scholastica and to support important initiatives like ROR, so it's a win-win.
+At Scholastica, we all advocate for shipping features that are important to industry partners and improving our existing integrations to better support the flow of research.
+We like to stay connected with the broader publishing and research community not only to keep raising awareness of Scholastica, but also to support important initiatives like ROR, so it's a win-win.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French